dist.solo 相距．獨20161.6m(W) x 0.5m(L) x 3.7m(H)

 The work involves kinetic intervention of the pendulum movement as well as the combination of digital sensors.
 The custom software generate random position of the unbalanced weight, hence the rhythms of swings are always indefinite.
 The work and the digital screen intentionally combine the rational and irrational rules, dynamic time, expressing the artist’s personal feeling towards human relationship in his current time.

-There will be two versions in the series “dist”, “dist.solo” and “dist.duo”. “dist.solo” focuses on the relationship between the viewer and a singular pendulum, while “dist.duo” (work in progress) has two pendulums which focus on the relationship between the two identical machines.
+There will be two sets of pendulums in the series “dist”, “dist.solo” and “dist.duo”. “dist.solo” focuses on the relationship between the viewer and a singular pendulum, while “dist.duo” has two pendulums which focus on the relationship between the two identical machines.

 “dist” – 是距離的簡稱 。它也是廣泛用於距離計算的數學和編程術語。在這作品中，它代表了人際關係和數學的距離。